Views of Kanye West: LGBTQ rights

+Later, his views shifted to a more conservative approach.
 In a 2022 interview for Censored.TV with Gavin McInnes, West stated: "You know, the thing about that, 95 percent of gay people don't get married anyway.
 So it's a very liberal thing that is put up to like cause these headlines.
 All my policies are gonna follow the Bible."

+In April 2025, West would tweet multiple controversial posts about transgender people, posting that his "dick to [sic] long for trans pussy" and that "You start dating a trans women [sic] and wondering why y'all got so many things in common."

 Mental health

+West was diagnosed with bipolar disorder in 2016.
+His 2018 album Ye discussed his struggles with mental health, including the diagnosis, and its cover art contains the statement "I hate being Bi-Polar, it's awesome".
+In December 2018, West said that he stopped taking bipolar medication six months prior as he believed it was negatively impacting the quality of his musical output, declaring that he could not have made his albums My Beautiful Dark Twisted Fantasy and Watch the Throne while medicated.

 In a 2022 interview with record executive Wack 100, West alleged that his previous diagnosis of having bipolar disorder was a misdiagnosis from a Jewish doctor, believing that he is "more autistic than bipolar."
+In a 2025 interview with Justin Laboy, West would state he had been formally diagnosed with autism at the suggestion of his wife.